ntampellini/TSCoDe/README.md

 ## What the program cannot do
 **Perfectly replicate TS structures at high levels of theory** - As the program exploits MOPAC to perform calculations, final geometries arise from constrained optimizations at a semiempirical level of theory (default is PM7).
 They are therefore not granted to perfectly replicate higher-level calculations.
 However, constrained optimizations through external programs are meant to be used to refine these structures and obtain TSs.

 ## Installation
+The TSCoDe Python distribution is most easily installed throu

 ## Usage

+### Example

 Reactive atoms supported are `CHONPS`.
 Reactions can be of three kinds:
 - Two molecules, one reactive atom each - "string embed" (SN2 reactions)
 - Two molecules, one
+-
 ### Input formatting
 The program is